-There are usually several factors that lead to a person becoming a drug or alcohol addict.
+There are usually several factors that lead to drug or alcohol addict.
 Media is one of the possible factors that can lead to drug and alcohol usage.
 There have been quite a few studies done to examine the link between the media and drug and alcohol usage.

 How Media Can Lead to Drug and Alcohol Usage

-Alcohol and drug usage is prevalent in entertainment.
+Alcohol and drug usage are prevalent in entertainment.
 For example:

 - It is estimated that a drinking scene is shown every 22 minutes on television.